Lake Erie: Snakes

 The Lake Erie water snake, a subspecies of the northern water snake (Nerodia sipedon), lives in the vicinity of Ohio's Put-in-Bay Harbor and had been placed on the threatened species list.
 By 2010, the water snake population was over 12,000 snakes.
-While they have a non-venomous bite, they are a key predator in the lake's aquatic ecosystem since they feed on mudpuppies, walleye, and smallmouth bass.
+While they have a nonvenomous bite, they are a key predator in the lake's aquatic ecosystem since they feed on mudpuppies, walleye, and smallmouth bass.
 The snake is helpful in keeping the population of goby fish in check.
-They mate from late May through early June and can be found in large mating balls with one female bunched with several males.
+They mate from late May through early June and can be found in large mating balls with one female bunched within several males.

 Insects and birds

 In 1999, a local TV station's Doppler weather radar detected millions of mayflies heading for Presque Isle in blue and green splotches on the radar in clouds measuring 10 mi long.
 These insects were a sign of Lake Erie's move back to health, since the mayflies require clean water to thrive.
-Biologist Masteller of Pennsylvania State University declared the bugs to be a "nice nuisance" since they signified the lake's return to health after forty years of absence.
-Each is 1.5 inch long; the three main species of mayflies are Ephemera simulans, Hexagenia rigida and Hexagenia limbata.
+Biologist Masteller of Pennsylvania State University declared the insects to be a "nice nuisance" since they signified the lake's return to health after 40 years of absence.
+Each is 1.5 inch long; the three main species of mayflies are Ephemera simulans, Hexagenia rigida, and H. limbata.
 The insects mate over a 72-hour period from June through September; they fly in masses up to the shore, mate in the air, then females lay up to 8,000 eggs each over the water; the eggs sink back down and the cycle repeats.
-Sometimes the clouds of mayflies have caused power outages and roads to become slippery with squashed insects.
-Since zebra mussels filter extra nutrients from the lake, it allows the mayfly larvae to thrive.
+Sometimes, the clouds of mayflies have caused power outages and caused roads to become slippery with squashed insects.
+Zebra mussels filtering extra nutrients from the lake allows the mayfly larvae to thrive.

-There have been incidents of birds dying from botulism, in 2000 and in 2002.
-Birds affected included grebes, common and red-breasted mergansers, loons, diving ducks, ring-billed gulls and herring gulls.
+Incidents of birds dying from botulism have occurred, in 2000 and in 2002.
+Birds affected included grebes, common and red-breasted mergansers, loons, diving ducks, ring-billed gulls, and herring gulls.
 One account suggests that bird populations are in trouble, notably the wood warbler, which had population declines around 60% in 2008.
 Possible causes for declines in bird populations are farming practices, loss of habitats, soil depletion and erosion, and toxic chemicals.
-In 2006, there were concerns of possible bird flu after two wild swans on the lake were found diseased, but it was learned that they did not contain the H5N1 virus.
-There were sightings of a magnificent frigatebird, a tropical bird with a two-metre wingspan, over the lake in 2008.
+In 2006, concerns arose of possible avian influenza (bird flu) after two wild swans on the lake were found diseased, but they did not contain the H5N1 virus.
+Sightings of a magnificent frigatebird, a tropical bird with a 2 m wingspan, happened over the lake in 2008.